tindrum/fork/Readme.txt

 4. Repeat the experiment for 10 files (any reasonably large-sized files, e.g., 100 MB, will do).
    Is the downloader in the previous question still faster?
 If not so, why do you think that is?

+     The download for larger files is still somewhat faster, but not by as much.
+     It may be that context-switching between the different forks is taking a larger percentage of time, thereby reducing the amount of time spent actually downloading files.

 We used a list of urls that get pdfs of various sizes, from a few megs up to 17.4 mb.